maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 </details>

-We use hashes to identify derivations because derivations are a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+We use hashes to identify derivations because a graph of derivations is a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
 Every derivation contains references to its dependencies.
 If any of those dependencies change the hash of that derivation changes.
 For the rest of this document we'll use the derivation name instead of the hash to identify the derivations, but you can assume that we're actually referencing hashes in the real implementation instead.
-Therefore, the above graph would actually look like this:
+Therefore, the above graph would actually look like this.
+How nice.

 <p align=center><img src="https://user-images.githubusercontent.com/283903/134383075-a75cefeb-d2b3-43f3-81d7-ddc5f9bf9ab5.png" /></p>